yarko/scrapedoc/source/tutorials/intro.rst

 open http://www.w3schools.com/xpath/xpath_syntax.asp in another browser window for reference.

-Let's find the subheadings on our target page, and see if this will satisfy our needs for a page outline::
+Let's find the subheadings on our target page to see if this will satisfy our needs for a page outline::

   [S]crape >>> findall .//h2
   [S]crape >>> show node

 This should find all the ``<H2>`` nodes under the current node.
-More than one node is found.
-``Show`` displays all of them.
+More than one node is found - ``show`` displays all of them.
-|S| variables are lists of values.

 The text of these nodes seems like it would serve nicely as an outline, so lets capture those.
-To see what the various variables of a table currently have, we ``show out``, which shows the current table's contents.
+To see what the various variables of a table currently have, we ``show out``, which shows pending output (the current table's contents).
 The form of the display is *YAML*.
+|S| variables are lists of values.
-Varible names are shown with a colon (``my_var:``), and their values are shown as a list of items, each preceded by a '-'.
+Varible names are shown with a colon (``my_var:``), and their values are shown preceded by a '-'.

-The ``text`` command of |s| will collect the text contents of the currently selected ``HTML`` nodes;  the current variable will catch them.
+The ``text`` command will collect text contents of the currently selected ``HTML`` nodes into the current variable.
 ::

   [S]crape >>> show out